bigbadcon/bbc-11ty/src/events.md

 listing: events
 ---

-Big Bad Online 2021 will have multiple panels and seminars all streamed on our [Big Bad Con Twitch channel](https://www.twitch.tv/bigbadcon).
+Big Bad Online 2021 panels and seminars are all streamed on our [Big Bad Con Twitch channel](https://www.twitch.tv/bigbadcon).
 They will all be later archived on our YouTube channel.